celadevra/Montreal-Protocol/text.md

 8\.
 “Industrial rationalization” means the transfer of all or a portion of the calculated level of production of one Party to another, for the purpose of achieving economic efficiencies or responding to anticipated shortfalls in supply as a result of plant closures.

-9\.
-“Transitional substance” means a substance in Annex C to this Protocol, whether existing alone or in a mixture.
-It includes the isomers of any such substance, except as may be specified in Annex C, but excludes any transitional substance or mixture which is in a manufactured product other than a container used for the transportation or storage of that substance.

 # Article 2: Control Measures

 1\. *Incorporated in Article 2A.*